crptec/sinovate/docs/desktopqtwallet.md

-SINOVATE Desktop QT Wallet Tutorial
+**SINOVATE Desktop QT Wallet Tutorial**

+**Primary SIN wallet functionalities**

+On the left side, there are fundamental operations such as:

+-   Home (General layout with useful links and balances)

+-   My Wallet (Send and Receive)

+-   Staking (Staking info and choice to stake)

+-   InfinityNodes (Possibility to set up a node with 1-click setUP and detailed information of the node)

+-   Transactions (Detailed and complete SIN transactions history)

+-   Statistics (SIN statistics info pulled from the explorer.sinovate.io)

 # Home Menu

-The home page shows essential balances and valuable links for SINOVATE.
+The "Home" page shows essential balances and valuable links for SINOVATE.

 ![](https://lh3.googleusercontent.com/Peo8tqUY3PYVLXPHWKnUyd5MKE6FHLXtI3-sD83lwCoMKlAG3IUxF0QeiWhXwrtzUPZAYfjLRz8aaPzMsqq_cw_DxmT4iPczq9XHE16L8ptg-b3bZ0YDBfEkv8NHaesH7thtFI6Q)